AY2122S1-CS2103T-W08-2/tp/docs/DeveloperGuide.md

     * If the provided group does not exist, a new group will be added, and the student will be added into that group subsequently.
 5. A new `Student` object is created with the given name, ID, groups, and tags.

-The following activity diagram summarizes what happens when the user inputs an add student command:
+The following activity diagram summarizes what happens when the user inputs an `addstudent` command:

 ![AddStudentActivityDiagram](images/AddStudentActivityDiagram.png)

-The following sequence diagram shows how the add student operation works:
+The following sequence diagram shows how the `addstudent` operation works:

 ![AddStudentSequenceDiagram](images/AddStudentSequenceDiagram.png)